-The paper is structured as follows: Section 2 describes the university educational landscape prior to the COVID-19 pandemic, paying attention to the penetration level of online education, the identified hindrances that online education poses, the internationalisation of tertiary education, and new trends towards a more heterogeneous education.
+The paper is structured as follows: Section 2 describes the university educational landscape prior to the Covid-19 pandemic, paying attention to the penetration level of online education, the identified hindrances that online education poses, the internationalization of tertiary education, and new trends towards a more heterogeneous education.
 Section 3 gives a short review of simulation-based education, identified as a powerful tool in online and blended environments in studies involving mathematical content, highlighting the capability of simulation-based learning to adapt to students from different backgrounds.
+A series of the capability of simulation-based learning to adapt to students from different backgrounds.
 A series of recommendations are given in Section 4 to favour the successful transition to online education.
 Finally, some final remarks are given in Section 5.